We grow our food on 1/2 acre of land.

 Our best yellow slicer: BHN-871

-Our greenhouse cherry tomato mix: Sakura, Clementine, Mountain Magic
+Our greenhouse cherry tomato mix: Clementine, Mountain Magic

 We use three trellising methods with tomatoes, seen in this image.
 On the left in the photo are indeterminates growing with two leaders, each trained to grow up a twine (we usually twist the plant tips instead of using clips).
 Once the leaders reach the cross-tie, we lower more twine from the spool and lean the plants over.
 We "lean and lower" each plant three times each season.
-We keep our cross-ties at 7 1/2' from the ground so that we can lean and lower without having to use ladders.
+We keep our cross-ties at 7 1/2' from the ground, allowing us to lean and lower without the use of ladders.
 We grow a maximum of 300 row-feet using this method.
 We don't have time to tend more than that.

 Next are semi-determinates (like the BHN series) and cherry tomatoes growing between 10' EMT conduit stakes.
 The conduit gets zip-tied to the cross-ties.
 Look closely and you see twine woven between stakes, holding up the plants.
 Two plants grow between each stake.
 We twine every 12-18".